WinFF/winff/README.txt

-Winff -  graphical video and audio batch converter using ffmpeg Copyright  © 2006-2011 Matthew Weatherford <matt@biggmatt.com>
+Winff -  graphical video and audio batch converter using ffmpeg or avconv Copyright  © 2006-2012 Matthew Weatherford <matt@biggmatt.com>
 http://www.winff.org

 This program is free software: you can redistribute it and/or modify